-This is the third call launched by TRANSCAN-2 on 2 December 2016
+Third call for proposals launched by TRANSCAN-2 on December 2nd, 2016

 Links to call documents: